 #1 Be extra attentive to dental hygiene

 Daily flossing helps prevent plaque buildup in hard-to-reach areas.
-This is vital since plaque that is missed by brushing and flossing can calcify into tartar or calculus, causing cavities or even gum diseases.
+Flossing is essential since plaque is missed by brushing, and flossing can calcify into tartar or calculus, causing cavities or even gum diseases.

 #2 Act fast on stains

-The sooner you get to stains, the less likely they are to stick and remain permanent.
+The sooner you get to stains, the less likely they will stick and remain permanent.